 Responsive Web Design

-The third method for ensuring that individual pages are mobile friendly is to have separate URLs for device types.
-This is a common method, and can be seen on mobile site as the URL starts with “m.”.
-These are less popular with googlebots, and cause an increase in both design and maintenance for designers.
-However, they do allow the same site to perform completely differently for the different audiences.
-Advanced sites, whose detailed functionality is a major attraction to users on a PC, may wish to offer a ‘watered down’ or more targeted functionality for the small, on the move customer.
-Way finding sites are a prime example of this.
-Where on a PC, a way finding site will want to offer detailed directions, potential excursions, accommodations and travel advice, a mobile version will more likely want to concentrate solely on the primary information.
+The third method for ensuring that individual pages are mobile-friendly is to have separate URLs for device types.
+This is a common method, and can be seen on mobile sites as the URL starts with “m.”.
+These are less popular with google bots, and cause an increase in both design and maintenance for designers.
+However, they do allow the same site to perform completely differently for different audiences.
+Advanced sites, whose detailed functionality is a major attraction to users on a PC, may wish to offer a ‘watered down’ or more targeted functionality for the small, on-the-move customer.
+Wayfinding sites are a prime example of this.
+Where on a PC, a way-finding site will want to offer detailed directions, potential excursions, accommodations, and travel advice, a mobile version will more likely want to concentrate solely on the primary information.
 This will require separate URLs.

-Is being Mobile Friendly more important that traditional SEO?
+Is being Mobile Friendly more important than traditional SEO?